kevinslin/h7b-dendron-netlify/vault/notes.tutorial.comments-static-site.md

 - [Cusdis](https://cusdis.com/).
 A new (as of April 2021) open-source project.
 - [Utterances](https://utteranc.es/).
 A lightweight comments widget built on GitHub issues.
 Actively maintained as of May 2021.
 - [Giscus](https://giscus.app/).
 A comment system powered by GitHub discussions.
 Heavily inspired by Utterances and actively maintained.
+- [Caint](https://www.caint.casa/).
+A free open-source comment service.
+- [Remark42](https://github.com/umputun/remark42).
+With 2.8k+ stars, it's a popular alternative that is actively maintained and extended.